 Uveitis in Horses – Is it Lyme Disease?

 In clinical research the horses were diagnosed after discovery of Borrelia burgdorferi in the fluid of the eye itself.
-As there are a number of potential causes of uveitis in horses (and in humans), Lyme disease is not always the first suspicion and inappropriate corticosteroid treatment may commence prior to proper diagnosis, often making things worse as the infection is helped by such action.
-Serological testing is just one part of the diagnostic process with cytologic assessment, antibody, and PCR testing of ocular fluids warranted in areas where Lyme is endemic.
+As there are a number of potential causes of uveitis in horses and humans, Lyme disease is not always the first suspicion and inappropriate corticosteroid treatment may be prescribed only making the infection worse.
+Serological testing is just one part of the diagnostic process with cytologic assessment, antibody, and PCR testing of ocular fluids necessary in areas where Lyme is endemic.

 PCR Testing for Lyme Disease in Horses